mahedee/java-code-camp/rnd/src/auth-springboot-react/README.md

 - Create a database like: testdb
 - Change connection string in src->main->resources->application.properties
 - Go to the directory whre pom.xml file exists
+- Change the MySQL database password to "root"
 - Run mvn `spring-boot:run`
 - Now see corresponding table is created already
 - Now insert the following data in role table